ahernan79/Arduinoakari/README.md

 What I learned: How to wire and code an LCD screen, which was a new challenge.

-Challenges:I had some trouble getting the secondsprint correctly to the LCD screen, but replacing the LCD fixed it
+Challenges:I had some trouble getting the secondsprint correctly to the LCD screen, but replacing the LCD fixed it.
+My computer also had some errors downloading the library so I had to remove and reinstall it once or twice.

 Code:https://github.com/ahernan79/Arduinoakari/blob/master/IntermediateArduino/HelloLCD/HelloLCD.ino